GothenburgBitFactory/ti.net/content/docs/tutorial.md

 Fortunately this is the world of open source, and while that does not mean the software is safe, it does mean you have the necessary access to audit the code and prove it is safe.
 If you find the code safe, use it.
-If you are unsure, don\'t.
+If you are unsure, don't.

 Once the extension is in the `extensions` directory, and executable, it should be visible to the `extensions` command.